Putley Open Gardens the annual opening of Putley residents gardens to the public

 Putley villagers and others have made contributions in lieu.
 Their generosity is acknowledged with thanks.

-On Saturday June 15th 2024 several gardeners (and under-gardeners) will be opening their gates to share with you their beautiful gardens and of course, plenty of flowers.
+On Saturday June 15th 2024 several gardeners (and under-gardeners) opened their gates to share with you their beautiful gardens and of course, plenty of flowers.

-This annual event, now in its tenth year, gives visitors the opportunity to visit a variety of gardens.
-Everything starts and finishes at Putley Parish Hall (HR8 2QN).
-There, visitors will find carparking, tickets, bacon butties, teas and coffees, a light lunch, cakes, tombola, toilets and the all important plant stall.
+This annual event, now in its tenth year, gave visitors the opportunity to visit a variety of gardens.
+Everything started and finished at Putley Parish Hall (HR8 2QN).
+There, visitors found carparking, tickets, bacon butties, teas and coffees, a light lunch, cakes, tombola, toilets and the all important plant stall.

 The gardens are adjacent to a 2 ½ mile car journey, with parking no more than 300 yards away.
 As walking is good for us, there are signed footpaths through orchards and pasture, providing you with the chance to enjoy apple blossom, wild flowers and wildlife in-between visiting lovingly tended gardens.
 Maps of the route are provided and the lanes are perfect for cyclists too.

-For 2024 we have several gardens open, some created within the last few years, some tended by the same family for over 30 years.
+For 2024 several gardens opened, some created within the last few years, some tended by the same family for over 30 years.
 There are ponds, sculpture, topiary, wild flowers and wonderful views to behold – all with the owners on hand to help with your enjoyment.

 The event raises much needed funds for the upkeep of our Parish Hall and Church (50%/50%).
-Entrance ticket is £5 per person and no charge for children under 15.
+Entrance ticket was £5 per person and no charge for children under 15.

 Dogs are not allowed in the gardens.